diegotf30/meme-bot/README.md

 ## Instructions:
 * To add a template:

+    You must **manually** capture the box where each source image will be pasted, inside `sizes.txt`

-    In `sizes.txt` the legend goes as follows:
+    Inside `sizes.txt` the legend goes as follows:
     * `bg_col` = Background of the space where the source image is pasted.
 There are 3 options:
         * `b` = black background
         * `w` = white background